JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/example-of-rearranging-code/index.md

 ```

 When you [Invoke Code Rearrangement](../invoking-rearranging-code) on this code either manually or on commit, the code will be reordered (see below).
-Here are a list of changes:
+Here is a list of changes:
 - All the fields have moved to the top of the class because that's what we specified in our grouping rows 1-8.
 - The getter and setter methods are grouped because IntelliJ IDEA has grouped them together from the [grouping rules](#grouping-rules).
 - The Override methods have been grouped together because we specified we wanted to keep them together in the [grouping rules](#grouping-rules) and they are public so line 22 of our [matching rules](#matching-rules) is applied.
 The Override methods are also implemented in the order they appear in the Object super class.